jonlpersson/ed-latimore/site/_posts/2022-07-16-ed-latimores-top-11-authenticity-quotes.md

 >
 > It's only annoying when you lack congruence between your word and deed.
 >
-> When the two are out of whack, it's a grating lack of authenticity and integrity.&nbsp;
+> When the two are out of whack, it's a grating lack of authenticity and integrity.

 ---